bakasheddy/Wheather_wiz/README.md

 ---|---------
-`scraper.py` | Downloades weather data web pages from Weather Underground `parser.py` | Parses the weather data from Weather Underground into a flat CSV file `visualize_weather.py` | Creates the visualization of the weather data
+`scraper.py` | Downloades weather data web pages from Weather Underground `parser.py` | Parses the weather data from Weather Underground into a flat CSV file

 #### Data